![]() | Fantasy Football 101: How to Smack-Trash Talk |

 I'll be giving smack lessons on my way to the Fantasy Bowl so stay tuned.

-BTW, it's always nice to end your smack with a tasteless epithetical
+One more lesson, it's always nice to end your trash talk with a tasteless epithetical

 sign-off, such as...